ksrimmy/blog/_posts/2016-11-27-wifi-roaming.markdown

 It is hard to find a description about the used roaming triggers for most of the hardware vendors.
 I found [this documentation](https://support.apple.com/en-us/HT203068) for iOS 8 devices.
-It states that if the signal strength exceeds -70 dBm the device willvscan for other APs with better signal strength.
+It states that if the received signal strength exceeds -70 dBm the device will scan for other APs with a better signal.
 I think this caused some of the unexpected behaviour in the past were I installed the APs at different locations.

 # Conclusion